 With 30 breakout sessions featuring trail leaders from across the state, you won’t want to miss this year’s conference!
 “On the Trails of Change” will pay special attention to how trail organizations and agencies in both urban and rural settings are adjusting to changing conditions.
 The conference will also emphasize the role of emerging leaders and young adults in the planning, maintenance and management of trails in our state.
 Download the conference program for details:

-- Program Summary (updated September 18 - subject to change)
+- Program Summary (updated October 10)

 1. Changing Terrain for Trail Management - Tactics and success stories for adapting to changing conditions: demographics, demand, regulations, access controversies and user conflicts.